eshaptelang/qcbenchmarks/README.md

-# qcbenchmarks
+# Quantum Computing Benchmarks

-Quantum Computing benchmarks
+This repo contains a set of Quantum Computing benchmarks.